 The first workshop in this series was held at KDD-2019, organized by the Initiative for Analytics and Data Science (IADSS), where contributors discussed challenges in defining data related roles and ways to standardize skills and knowledge required for a variety of roles in analytics and data science space.
 The second workshop was held in KDD 2020, virtually, bringing together some of the top thinkers of the field on the topic of training data scientists.
 Co-chaired by Usama Fayyad and Xiao-Li Meng, Founding Editor-in-Chief of HDSR, aimed to discuss how we can better train data scientists with the skills and knowledge that the industry needs and explores how the industry and academia can collaborate to make sure we’re not only meeting the demands of today but also preparing for the changes and challenges of the future.

-This proposed 3rd workshop in the series, goes further into industry needs and practices around external and internal talent pipeline development for firms big and small, with an understanding of the data science job market, and informed by the collaboration between academic institutions and industry to meet the increasing need for talent.
-IADSS conducts ongoing research in this domain, and we will share detailed findings and observations, in addition to contribution from researchers and industry practitioners through an open call for papers / presentations and invited speakers.
-In order to achieve intended aim, workshop will be held as a half-day working meeting with short talks, invited panels and discussion sessions to plan for future steps in the topic.
+This 3rd workshop in the series, went further into industry needs and practices and conducts ongoing research in this domain, and we shared detailed findings and observations, in addition to contribution from researchers and industry practitioners through an open call for papers / presentations and invited speakers.
+In order to achieve intended aim, workshop has held as a half-day working meeting with short talks, invited panels and discussion sessions to plan for future steps in the topic.